-Baud rate Rate of transmission, 115200 if pin 23 is GND, 57600 if pulled high or open
+Baud rate Rate of transmission

+Pin 16 of the Digital IO connector selects the rate.
+By default, if the pin is pulled high or open, the rate is set to 56700 at power up or upon HW reset.
+When the pin is pulled low or grounded, the rate is set to 115200 upon reset or power up.

 Data bits The number of bits in the data is fixed at 8.

 Parity Parity is 0 (zero)

 Stop bits 1 stop bit

 Flow control 0 (zero) or none